elonen/ldap_authz_proxy/README.md

 The server is written in Rust and can be manually built with `cargo build --release`.
 Resulting binary is `target/release/ldap_authz_proxy`.

+For a fully static, dependency-free binary, build against musl, e.g.:

+    rustup target add x86_64-unknown-linux-musl    # or aarch64-unknown-linux-musl
+    cargo build --release --target x86_64-unknown-linux-musl

+TLS (for `ldaps://`) is handled by [rustls](https://github.com/rustls/rustls), so there is no OpenSSL build or runtime dependency.

 If you want Debian packages instead (recommended), see below.

 ## Running